microsoft/fast/packages/web-components/fast-components/src/design-system-provider/README.md

 ### FAST Design System Provider

 The easiest way to get up-and-running is to use the `FASTDesignSystemProvider`.
-This Web Component comes pre-configured with _design system_ properties used by the Web Components in the `@microsoft/fast-components` library.
+This Web Component is an implementation of the `DesignSystemProvider` that is configured with _design system_ properties used by the Web Components in the `@microsoft/fast-components` library.

 **EXAMPLE: Using the FASTDesignSystemProvider**